ergl/ponyc/BUILD.md

 sudo make install
 ```

+To compile a pony program, pass the target triple as such: `ponyc --triple arm64-apple-darwin20.1.0`, otherwise pony will attempt to compile your program for x86.

 Note that you only need to run `make libs` once the first time you build (or if the version of LLVM in the `lib/llvm/src` Git submodule changes).

 ## Windows